 To help with this task, the example completed Program Evaluator Visit Report Forms and/or Program Evaluator Worksheets below illustrate the types of responses used to complete these forms.

-3. Make a preliminary recommendation based on the findings.
+3. Make a preliminary accreditation-action recommendation based on the findings.

 Using the appropriate pre-visit forms for your commission, evaluate your program’s Upper State University Self-Study Report and example student transcripts for compliance to the ABET General Criteria.